 Mirrors are a great way to fill up space in a haunted house and create a spooky ambiance.
 You can creep up any mirror, old or new, and of any size to fit your space.
 The best part is that they’re cheap and easy to find at garage sales and thrift stores.

-I created this mirror for my witch room and wanted it to look like it has been sitting in there for a long time, and even the rats nested in it.
+I created this mirror for my witch room and wanted it to look like it has been sitting in there for a long time.
+I love how the scraggly, mossy edges make it look as if rats have nested in it.
 For detailed instructions, follow my tutorial and you can spook up one of your own!
 You’ll love the creepiness atmosphere this mirror creates!

 - Glue or Calk Gun – You will need this to dispense your construction glue.
 It looks like this one HERE but they have them at most home improvement stores.